USPS reports $9.5B net loss in FY 2024, does not expect to hit ‘break even’ goal next year

 Board Chairman Roman Martinez IV is also nearing the end of his term.
 His term expires on Dec.
 8, but he can continue to serve on the board for an additional holdover year, or until the Senate confirms his successor.

-The Senate Homeland Security and Governmental Affairs Committee held a hearing Thursday for four of President Joe Biden’s picks to serve on the board.
+The Senate Homeland Security and Governmental Affairs Committee held a hearing Thursday for three of President Joe Biden’s picks to serve on the board.
 In addition to filling Hajjar and Martinez’s seats, the board has two vacancies.

 Amber McReynolds, the current head of the board’s election mail committee, will serve as board chairwoman starting next month.
 Derek Kan, a former deputy director of the Office of Management and Budget and Transportation Department undersecretary, will serve as the board’s vice chairman.